Q with hook tail

 Q with hook tail (majuscule: Ɋ, minuscule: ɋ) is a letter of the extended Latin alphabet.
 It was introduced by Lutheran missionaries in Papua New Guinea for use in the Numanggang language in the 1930s or 1940s.
-In 2002, it was decided to discontinue using Q with hook tail.
+In 2002, it was decided to discontinue using the letter.
 It is still used in the Kâte language to represent a voiced labial-velar plosive /ɡ͡b/.
-(Latin Q is .)
+(Latin Q is voiceless /k͡p/) The Bargam language also uses it to represent the glottal stop.

 In some forms of handwriting for English (and presumably other languages based on the Latin alphabet), lowercase q always has a hook tail.
 This is particularly evident in geometric sans-serif typefaces used to teach children how to write.